pelotech/jsonnet-controller/README.md

 # Import the built image into the cluster if you did not push it
 # to a repository.
 Replace the image name with any overrides you did.
+# You can skip this step if you wish to pull the image from the public
+# repository.
 k3d image import ghcr.io/pelotech/kubecfg-controller:latest

 # Deploy the manager and CRDs to the cluster using kubecfg.